 Incrementally I taught myself how to use that high board, adjusted for the best bounce of course, to swan dive, do a single flip and even a 1 and a half then the back dive and back flip.
 With all that, the multi-bounce for height and then sailing off as high and as far as I could reach before slipping quietly back beneath the surface was by far the best of times.
-Even with the few belly-flops from 10 some odd feet high, I could not have been happier.
+Even with the few belly-flops, I could not have been happier.

-I even developed a way to make a diving mask using only your hands.
-You could only look down, but that was sufficient to find small lost things that were too blurry to see without a mask – like that quarter you were saving for a candy bar – or your friends quarter when he began griping that he lost it in the pool somewhere.
+In the deep end, I developed a way to make a diving mask using only your hands.
+You could only look down, but that was sufficient to find small lost things that were too blurry to see without a mask – like that quarter you were saving for a candy bar – or your friend’s quarter when he began griping that he lost it in the pool somewhere.
 This trick was quite a racket until the word got out that I knew how to do it.

-It takes some practice, but you can do this yourself.
-Just use your hands to surround your eyes and pinch your fingers together tight.
+It takes some practice, but you just use your hands to surround your eyes and pinch your fingers together tight.
 Look down and blow out just enough air to form bubbles around your eyes and use your hands to keep the bubbles in place.
 Your view will be crystal clear and you will see everything on the bottom just like you had a mask on.
-The air will leak away quickly, so enjoy the view while you can.
+The air will slowly leak away, so enjoy the view while you can.